 While prices on Sapporo hotels might be slightly elevated during January and February, the island's most priceless source of entertainment is absolutely free.
 You'll be amazed as you traipse around the Sapporo Snow Festival, whether you marvel at sculptures depicting Japanese anime characters or legendary villain Darth Vader, chomp on delicious food from all over Japan, or warm up with cold-weather versions of warm-weather cocktails like mojitos, served piping hot.

-TIP: Save as much time as you do money on your next trip to Sapporo by riding the brand-new Hakodate Hokkaido Shinkansen train from Tokyo.
+TIP: Save time and money on your next trip to Sapporo by riding the brand-new Hokkaido Shinkansen train from Tokyo to Shin-Hakodate-Hokuto Station, the connecting to a local Sapporo-bound service.
+The entirety of this journey will be covered by your Japan Rail Pass!

 Walk Through Fukuoka's Wisteria Tunnel